PeteHaitch/phd_thesis/markdown/a_statistical_model_of_methlyC-seq.md

 ## Parameter estimation and inference
 In this section I summarise current techniques for parameter estimation and inference from WGBS data.
 I do not describe the processing of the raw data.
 When necessary, I have "translated" the original work into my notation to make these methods more readily comparable.
 These papers are not in chronological order but rather are grouped by "similar" analysis methods.
+This is not an exhaustive list of studies using WGBS but rather focuses on papers that introduced new methodology for analysing WGBS data.

+__TODO: Do I write this section by summarising each paper in-turn or by summarising each parameter in-turn?
+Do I try to cast all methods in the "`BSmooth` 4-step framework"?__

 ### \cite{Eckhardt:2006gh}

-__MOVE TO SECTION ON CO-METHYLATION?__

 \cite{Eckhardt:2006gh} studied DNA methylation patterns on chromosome 6, 20 and 22 in 43 human samples from 12 different tissues.
 Each of the 43 samples was made up from a pool of up to 3 sex- and age-matched samples.

 This study was very labour-intensive work and low-throughput by contemporary standards because it predated the era of cheap, "high-throughput" sequencing (e.g. Illumina sequencing).
 Instead, the authors used Sanger sequencing of bisulfite-converted PCR amplicons.
 Briefly, they designed primers for bisulfite-treated DNA from chromosomes 6, 20 and 22.
 Some of these PCR amplicons were then subcloned into a vector.
 The non-cloned PCR amplicons and the cloned PCR-amplicons (up to 20 clones per amplicon) were Sanger sequenced using ABI 3730 capillary sequencers.
 All this results in a fairly sparse sample by modern standards from each chromosome and sample.

 Nonetheless, they were perhaps the first to study co-methylation, which they defined as "the relationship between the degree of methylation over distance".
 The method by which they did this isn't clearly stated in the paper and what follows is my interpretation of what is reported.
-For a variety of distances between 0 and 20,000nt they sampled 25,000 pairs of sequenced fragments (e.g. $z_{h, i}$ and $z_{h', i'}$) where two CpGs were separated by the given IPD (i.e. $pos_{i'} - pos_{i}$ = IPD).
+For a variety of distances between 0 and 20 kb they sampled 25,000 pairs of sequenced fragments (e.g. $z_{h, i}$ and $z_{h', i'}$) where two CpGs were separated by the given IPD (i.e. $pos_{i'} - pos_{i}$ = IPD).
 For each pair at that distance they recorded whether the methylation measurements were identical, that is, both methylated or both unmethylated (i.e. $\mathbf{1}_{z_{i, h} = z_{i', h'}}$).
 Then, for each distance, they computed the percentage of pairs that were in agreement, i.e. $\frac{1}{25000}\sum_{25,000 pairs}\mathbf{1}_{z_{i, h} = z_{i', h'}}$.

 __TODO: Discuss interpetation with Terry__
 __TODO: What are the grey and blue dots in Fig. 3c?__